Context

 Show, don’t tell

 Brand values are most credibly communicated on a corporate site through what the site does, not what it says.
-A company can state that it values its people, or it can embed them prominently in its case studies.
-The first costs nothing to write; the second costs the company something to do.
+A company can say it values its people, or it can spotlight its people in content throughout the site to show it does.
 AtkinsRéalis wanted to be seen as internationally minded, inclusive, and technically expert, and each design sprint focused on how the site’s structure could carry one of these values.

-“Having the poll makes it feel like my voice matters, like I can make a difference when I work with this company, it makes me feel part of it.”
+“Having the poll [on the homepage] makes it feel like my voice matters, like I can make a difference when I work with this company, it makes me feel part of it.”

 Testing participant